Astron/Astron/README.md

 ## Development ##

 ### The Team ###
+* **Kestred** is the project maintainer and one of its architects.
+He does Astron maintenance (bugfixes, binary-distributions, etc), design revisions, new feature planning & implementation, architecture scalability, and application/network interface cleanliness.
-* **CFSworks** is the main architect of the project.
-His responsibilities include writing documentation and unit tests, as well as providing guidance on the organization of the code and system architecture.
+* **CFSworks** is the project author and the original and continuing architect.
+He provides guidance on the organization of the code and system architecture.
+He also works on major rewrites, architecture scalability, bugfixes, and efficiency improvements.

-* **Kestred** is our vice-architect.
-He does a lot of Astron development, and also writes a lot of documentation.
-Responsibilities include Astron maintenance, design revisions, and new feature planning & implementation.
-* **AlJaMa** is our Mac-compatibility focused developer, and continously attempts to build things with Astron to figure out where Astron does crazy things, and where Astron could use features that would be commonly requested.
-* **MMavipc** is our incredibly awesome Windows codemonkey.
-He gets down and dirty to get things working and get work done.
-He is also responsible for ensuring Astron will work well with Panda3D games and MMOGs.
+### Major Contributors ###
+* **AlJaMa** -- architectural design, OS X support, feature brainstorming
+* **MMavipc** -- wrote a lot of code to help get Astron out of its infancy
+* **bobbybee/shadowcoder** -- solves outstanding issues, bug fixes, feature implementation
+* **jjkoletar** -- early project inspiration/design, bug fixes

 ### License ###
 The Astron project is currently available under the MIT license.
 The terms of this license are available in the "LICENSE" file of this archive.